 - 1. What is a brand manager? - 2.
 How do brand managers differ from category managers? - 3.
 What is a market manager? - 4.
 Which type of manager has the most marketing responsibility?

-This page titled 6.5: Managing the Offering is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 6.5: Managing the Offering is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.